tartansandal/conda-bash-completion/README.md

 restarting your shell should be sufficient to complete the integration.

-For conda versions prior to 4.8, you may have to add a modified version of the following to your `~/.bashrc` file:
+For conda versions prior to 4.8, you may have to add a modified version of the following to the end of your `~/.bashrc` file:
 ```
 . ~/anaconda3/etc/profile.d/bash_completion.sh
 ```
 where `~/anaconda3` is the root of you ananconda or miniconda installation.

-If you already have a `bash-completion` package installed system-wide (see ), and already have your shell set up to load completions, then you could simply copy the `conda` completion script to the `~/.local/share/bash-completion/completions/` directory.
+If you already have a `bash-completion` package installed system-wide (see [Repology](https://repology.org/project/bash-completion) for a comprehensive list of operating system distributions, package names, and available versions), and already have your shell set up to load completions, then you could simply copy the `conda` completion script to the `~/.local/share/bash-completion/completions/` directory.